Institute Activities and Advances

-NCMHEP was created by the NICHD in 2008 to provide a forum for reviewing, translating, and disseminating new research in maternal and child health.
+- The NICHD created the National Child and Maternal Health Education Program (NCMHEP) in 2008 to provide a forum for reviewing, translating, and disseminating new research in maternal and child health.
 A coalition of health care provider associations, federal agencies, nonprofit organizations, and other partners pinpoint one issue pertaining to maternal and child health on which to focus for a set period of time, typically 12 to 18 months.
 The first focus area is Late Preterm Birth and Elective Term Deliveries .

-Established in 2003 by the Pregnancy & Perinatology Branch, the network is currently studying stillbirth cases at five clinical sites around the country and completing a case-control study that is the first large stillbirth study in the U.S. to simultaneously include population-based controls and complete fetal autopsy and placental pathology examinations.
+- Established in 2003 by the PPB, the Stillbirth Collaborative Research Network is currently studying stillbirth cases at five clinical sites around the country and completing a case-control study that is the first large stillbirth study in the United States to simultaneously include population-based controls and complete fetal autopsy and placental pathology examinations.

-The Birth Defects Research Group is a multicenter, multidisciplinary group led by the NICHD to investigate the etiology of birth defects, particularly NTDs.
+- The Birth Defects Research Group is a multicenter, multidisciplinary group led by the NICHD to investigate the etiology of birth defects, particularly NTDs.
 The group was the first to discover that homocysteine levels were elevated for women carrying fetuses affected by NTDs.
-This group is supported by the NICHD's DESPR.
+This group is supported by the NICHD's DIPHR.

-Supported by the Obstetric and Pediatric Pharmacology and Therapeutics Branch, this network provides expertise for clinical trials of medication to treat various conditions in pregnancy, such as gestational diabetes, severe nausea, high blood pressure, and preterm labor.
+- Supported by the Obstetric and Pediatric Pharmacology and Therapeutics Branch, the Obstetric-Fetal Pharmacology Research Unit Network provides expertise for clinical trials of medication to treat various conditions in pregnancy, such as gestational diabetes, severe nausea, high blood pressure, and preterm labor.